‘Trusting in God; Growing in Wisdom’

 Intent

-• Develop a deeper level of emotional intelligence and empathy;
+• develop a deeper level of emotional intelligence and empathy and

 Implementation